 Another negative emotion (9)

-Sce2BCDEInfo – B, C, D and E, all a part of your friend group, all think it is bad behavior to interrupt people when they are speaking, but they react in different ways.
+Sce2BCDEInfo – Friends B, C, D and E, all students who are a part of your friends group, all think it is bad behavior to interrupt people when they are speaking, but they react in different ways.

-Sce2BInfo - B does nothing about A.
+Sce2BInfo - Friend B does nothing about Friend/Student A.

-Sce2BApp - How appropriate would it be for B to react in this way?
+Sce2BApp - How appropriate would it be for Friend B to react in this way?

 Extremely inappropriate (0)